-Over the years, Greg started to work in some of the sub genres of landscape photography and found that he really enjoys decay photography.
+Through the years of being a photographer, I have worked in many of the sub genres of landscape photography and found that I really enjoy "decay photography".
 This is a type of art based on the Japanese concept of Wabi-sabi which celebrates the beauty of all stages of life, including the inevitable decline.
-This type of subject is very often found in the rural areas across the state and has become one of the most sought-after types of photography in his collection.
-In fact, it was this decay photography that caught the attention of Singh-Ray Filters, which is one of the top filter manufacturers and resulted in Greg becoming an affiliate for the company in 2018.
+This type of subject is very often found in the rural areas across the state and has become one of my most popular types of photography.
+In fact, it was this decay photography that caught the attention of Singh-Ray Filters, which is one of the top filter manufacturers and resulted in my becoming an affiliate with the company in 2018.

 Whether I am photographing a grand landscape, a mountain stream, or an old rusted Cadillac next to a barn, I have always strived to introduce not only the beauty I see into the composition, but also a sense of emotion.
 I try to tell a story with my images and create an emotional attachment for the viewer.
 This goal has always been critical in my photography because it will mean the difference between just a quick look, or a lingering connection to a piece.
 I truly feel that art should be enjoyed without being rushed so my images are designed in a way that invites further investigation into the photograph.

 Over the years I have earned several awards and some notoriety through my photography which includes a segment on "Roy's Folks" in 2010.
-This was a long standing WGHP, Fox 8 News feature in his home town of Winston Salem, NC, that talked about interesting people in different walks of life.
-It was this two minute segment that cemented Greg as one of the notable artists in the area.
+This was a long standing WGHP, Fox 8 News feature in my home town of Winston Salem, NC, that talked about interesting people in all walks of life.
+It was this two minutes of fame (I counted) that cemented me as one of the notable artists in the area.

 Behind every good photographer....